-In my off-time I’ve been studying to sit the AWS DevOps Engineer Professional Certification (exam blueprints can be found here).
-I have the SysOps Associate Certification and I wanted to keep pushing and learn as much as I can about the worlds leading cloud platform.
-Finally last Monday I sat the exam and passed!
+In my off-time I’ve been studying for the AWS DevOps Engineer Professional Certification (exam blueprints can be found here).
+I have the SysOps Associate Certification and I wanted to keep pushing and learn as much as I could about the world’s leading cloud platform.
+Finally, last Monday I sat the exam and passed!
 Given this I’ll go over my exam preparation and tips, the impressions I had of it and hopefully yield some useful insights for anyone in preparation mode for this exam.

 My AWS Background

-As a first step for getting ready make sure you’re on the same page as everyone else in terms of how you are leveraging AWS.
-To do this I used the standard courses:
+As a first step for getting ready, make sure you’re on the same page as everyone else in terms of how you are leveraging AWS.
+To do this I used the following courses:

-acloud.guru: I highly recommend this course for anyone hoping to pass the exam, it brought me up to speed with the more recent and advanced features of AWS I wouldn’t regularly get to use in a business-as-usual environment.
+ACloudGuru: I recommend AWS Certified DevOps Engineer Professional course for anyone hoping to pass the exam, it brought me up to speed with the more recent and advanced features of AWS I wouldn’t regularly get to use in a business-as-usual environment.
 This course should be taken months before you plan to take the exam so you can start using the advanced features and be comfortable with them.
 I found it evened my skills out and many answers are given in the course that helped when it came to reasoning through exam questions.
-Even beyond the exam Adrian and Nick (course creators) provide a great deal of AWS knowledge that is going to make you a more effective AWS engineer.
+Even beyond the exam, Adrian and Nick (creators of the course) provide a great deal of AWS knowledge that is going to make you a more effective AWS engineer.

 hello world sites on OpsWorks and Elastic Beanstalk to get a feel for them both and exploring what I came across in study was really important.